Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

-Methods that support healthcare analysis or multiple analyses are modeled as long-running operations.
+Methods that support healthcare analysis, custom text analysis, or multiple analyses are modeled as long-running operations.
 The client exposes a `begin_<method-name>` method that returns a poller object.
 Callers should wait for the operation to complete by calling `result()` on the poller object returned from the `begin_<method-name>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#examples "Examples").